flavioaugustorepo/PythonFileLab/README.md

 <h2>Project description</h2>

 <p>An organization I'm part of needs me to regularly update a file of employees who can access restricted access-level content.
 The <q>allow_list.txt</q> includes employee IP addresses that currently have access to personal records, and I have been given a list of IP addresses to remove.</p>
-<p>In this project, I will create a Python algorithm that checks whether the allow list contains any of the IP addresses to remove and remove them.</p>
+<p>In this project, I will create a Python algorithm that checks whether the allow list contains any of the IP addresses set to be removed, and remove them.</p>

 <h2>Open and read the file that contains the allow list</h2>
 <p>I first start by storing the <q>allow_list.txt</q> file to a variable that I can use to open it.
 Then, I'll define the list of IP addresses that are due to be removed from the "allow list".</p>
-<p>Then, using the <code>with</code> and <code>open()</code> function, I open the file to read the currently allowed IP addresses listed in the file.
+<p>Then, using the <code>with</code> and <code>open()</code> function, I open the file to read the currently allowed IP addresses listed inside it.
 The <q>r</q> indicates what I want to do with the file.
 In this example, I want to read it.</p>
-<p>With the file open, I can now read the contents with the <code>.read()</code> method, which converts the contents of the file into a Python string.</p>
+<p>Having opened the file, I can now read the contents with the <code>.read()</code> method, which converts its content into a Python string.</p>
  <img src="https://i.imgur.com/mKzEswr.png" width="50%" height="50%">

 <h2>Convert the string into a list</h2>
-<p>Since I will need to iterate through the list of IP addresses to remove any unallowed IP addresses, I will convert the file contents string into a Python list with <code>.split()</code>.</p>
+<p>Since I will need to iterate through the list of IP addresses to remove any unallowed ones, I will convert the file content's string into a Python list with <code>.split()</code>.</p>
 <img src="https://i.imgur.com/FGHjXM6.png" width="50%" height="50%">

 <h2>Iterate through the remove list</h2>
-<p>Now that all of the allowed IP addresses are easily available in a list, I will iterate through all the IP addresses I need to remove to check if they exist in the currently allowed IP addresses.
+<p>Now that all of the allowed IP addresses are easily available in a list, I will iterate through all the ones I need to remove to check if they exist in the currently allowed IP addresses.
 </p>
 <img src="https://i.imgur.com/3ySqen5.png" width="30%" height="30%">

 <h2>Remove IP addresses that are on the remove list</h2>
-<p>While iterating through the IP addresses to remove, I will create a conditional to remove an IP address from the list of allowed IP addresses if it is currently allowed but should be removed.
+<p>While iterating through the IP addresses to be removed, I will create a conditional to remove an IP address from the list of allowed IP addresses if it is currently allowed but should be removed.
 </p>
 <img src="https://i.imgur.com/9n1lxc8.png" width="50%" height="50%">